mario-bermonti/emotional-free-recall-task/README.md

 The Free recall task consists of presenting "lists" of words to the participant and then asking the participant to recall as many as possible.

+This task was adapted to be used with an EEG.
+Triggers are sent with each words and the trigger label for each condition is specified in the stimuli file in the column trigger.
+The correspondence between trigger and condition is as follow:

+-   1 = negative
+-   2 = neutral
+-   3 = positive

 ## Practice trials